njch5/oo-ride-share/README.md

 All of this data is managed in a class called `TripDispatcher`.
 Our program will contain _one_ instance of `TripDispatcher`, which will load and manage the lists of `Driver`s, `User`s and `Trip`s.

-We are going to continue making functionality that works with this data, such as adding finding the duration of a specific trip or the total amount of money a User has spent, or the amount of money a driver has made and also make functionality to create a new trip.
+We are going to continue making functionality that works with this data, such as determining the duration of a specific trip and the total amount of money a user has spent, as well as the amount of money a driver has made and also add functionality to create a new trip and assign available drivers.

 ### The Code So Far